encse/qpsk/README.md

 https://gr-satellites.readthedocs.io/en/latest/installation_intro.html

 I wanted to learn about OPQSK demodulation and picked Meteor M-N2.x LRPT as target.
 This series of the Meteor satellites has two active members as of 2026.
-Meteor M N-2-3 and Meteor M N-2-4.
+Meteor M N2-3 and Meteor M N2-4.

-The project is organizes into smaller GNU radio hier blocks (files with .grc and a matching .py and block.yml) and OOT modules (files without .grc).
+The project is organized into smaller GNU radio hier blocks (files with .grc and a matching .py and block.yml) and OOT modules (files without .grc).

 # Usage
 ![overview](pics/overview.jpg)